Sleepwalking Quiz

 Developed by doctors.

-Sleepwalking is when someone walks or carries out complex activities while not fully awake.
-It usually happens during a period of deep sleep.
+Sleepwalking occurs when someone walks or performs complex activities while not fully awake, typically during deep sleep.

 • Unable to remember what I have done